Robert Austin Wynns Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Reds' 4.87 team ERA ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.89).

-- The Reds rank 22nd in baseball in home runs given up (91 total, 1.2 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs given up (94 total, 1.3 per game).

-- Lively gets the start for the Reds, his seventh of the season.
-He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.
+- Abbott (3-0 with a .00 ERA and 12 strikeouts in 17 2/3 innings pitched) gets the start for the Reds, his fourth of the season.

-- His most recent time out was on Thursday against the Kansas City Royals, when the right-hander went 5 2/3 innings, surrendering two earned runs while giving up 10 hits.
+- The lefty's last time out was on Saturday against the Houston Astros, when he threw six scoreless innings while allowing four hits.

-- The 31-year-old has put up a 4.07 ERA and 8.8 strikeouts per nine innings in eight games this season, while giving up a batting average of .255 to opposing hitters.
+- The 24-year-old has put up an ERA of .00, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .161 against him.

 © 2023 Data Skrive.
 All rights reserved.